 Do Portland Mattress models sleep hot?

 In Marcus’s view as a hot sleeper, these mattresses stayed relatively temperature neutral.
 The coil cores allowed airflow, and the latex in the pillow-top Acadia helped disperse warmth.
-None of the models behaved like dense memory foam ovens during our tests. -
+None of the models behaved like dense memory foam beds during our test nights.

 Which Portland Mattress is best for heavier sleepers?

-Sebago Lake Plush came out ahead for Marcus, thanks to its stronger coil unit and firm yet cushioned feel.
-Newcastle 660 also supported his hips well, yet Sebago added a more comfortable top for long nights. -
+Sebago Lake Plush came out ahead for Marcus thanks to its steady support and strong edge feel.
+Newcastle 660 also kept his hips supported on stomach sleep, but Sebago added more surface cushioning for long nights.

 Is the Portland Mattress Newcastle 660 too firm for everyday use?

-That depends on body type and sleep style.
-For back and stomach sleepers who like a firmer surface, Newcastle worked well.
-For petite side sleepers like Mia, it felt overly firm and created shoulder pressure. -
+It depends on body type and sleep style.
+For back and stomach sleepers who like a firmer surface, Newcastle 660 can work well.
+For petite side sleepers like Mia, it felt overly firm and created shoulder pressure.

 How does motion isolation compare across Portland Mattress models?

-The Acadia Pillow Top with Latex delivered the calmest surface for Jenna during couple tests.
+Acadia Pillow Top with Latex delivered the calmest surface for Jenna during couple tests.
 Acadia Plush and Sebago Lake Plush followed closely, with some bounce but not chaotic movement.
-Newcastle showed the most noticeable motion transfer, though still manageable for many pairs. -
+Newcastle showed the most noticeable motion transfer, though many pairs may still find it manageable.

 Do Portland Mattress models come in all standard sizes?